Experience the Timeless Tradition of Bell Ringing at Elysian Bridgetown

 In many cultures around the world, the ringing of bells holds a profound historical and traditional significance.
 Bells have served various purposes throughout history, calling us to wake up, pray, begin the day's work or school, announce important events, and even express emotions of joy and sorrow.

-For many years the charming bell-ringing of the Sanzone Family at what is now known as Elysian Bridgetown had rung out several times a day.
-Observing this delightful tradition, in 2020 a group of locals, led by Tony McAlinden, decided, a wonderful initiative would take root in Bridgetown, adopt the art of bell ringing as a symbol of welcome, peace, and friendship for their beloved town.
+For many years, the charming bell-ringing of the Sanzone Family at what is now known as Elysian Bridgetown rang out several times a day.
+Observing this delightful tradition, years ago a group of locals, led by Tony McAlinden, decided a wonderful initiative would take root in Bridgetown, adopting the art of bell ringing as a symbol of welcome, peace, and friendship for their beloved town.

 Inspired by the beauty of this tradition, Tony McAlinden envisioned a grand chorus of bells echoing through the Blackwood Valley, creating a soothing melody that would unite the entire community.
 With the help of Barbara Johnson, the coordinator of the Bridgetown Visitors Centre at the time, they set out to encourage residents to install bells on their properties and ring them harmoniously at 12 noon and 6.00 PM.